JHebenstreit48/coding-notes-react/public/ReactNotes/ReactNotes.md

 A components state can change over time in response to user actions.

 Whenever a component's state changes, the component re-renders.

+If you want to use Markdown in React and want it to render on the webpage.
+You should put the .md files inside your public folder.

+- This will allow the markdown to render on the webpage when you deploy it.

+- If you keep it in the source(src) folder it will render when you test it locally, but will not display on the deployed version of the webpage.